Muuur/many/README.md

   -n, --blank           Brief output, show only the number, made for $(subprocess substitution) in scripts -r, --recursive       Iterate recursively over directories -s, --separate        Separate over the filters.
-With no filters search for all extensions -y, --size            Display size instead of file count.
+With no filters search for all extensions -y, --bytes           Display size instead of file count.
 Size in B -k, --kb              Display size instead of file count.
 Size in KB -m, --mb              Display size instead of file count.
 Size in MB -g, --gb              Display size instead of file count.
 Size in GB -t, --tb              Display size instead of file count.
-Size in TB -R ROUND, --round ROUND
+Size in TB -u, --auto            Display size instead of file count.
+Size is computed automatically -R ROUND, --round ROUND
                         Decimal round
   -v, --version         show program's version number and exit

 Tips:
-You can filter using glob shell expansion rules (like ~/Pictures/\*.png) Filters should be escaped with -r or -s, because the program may fail ,it is optimized to perform with escaped filters, and the output will be cleaner
+You can filter using glob shell expansion rules (like ~/Pictures/\*.png) Filters should be escaped with -r or -s, the program may fail because it is optimized to run with shell-escaped glob filters, the output will be more readable also

 Colors:
-    Blue indicates directories and/or filteres
+    - Blue for directory and/or filter names
-    Green indicates file types
+    - Green for file types
-    Yellow indicates figures
+    - Yellow for figures
-    Red indicates errors
+    - Red for errors
-    Magenta indicates warnings
+    - Magenta for warnings

 Warnings:
-    With -ykmgbt (size), the parameters -adlcbFS (file type) are ignored -R (size round) is ignored without -ykmgbt (size) -l (search links) is ignored with -f (follow links) Default filter is -ad (files and directories) Default floating point round is 2
+    - -ykmgbt (size) ignore the parameters -adlcbFS (file type)
+    - -R (size round) is ignored without -ykmgbt (size)
+    - Default file type filter is -ad (files and directories) for counting, and -a (files) for size count.
+    - Default floating point round is 2.

 Restrictions:
-    You must specify at least two filters to use -s, or use it with -r You cannot separate with blank output, -s is incompatible with -n
+    - You must specify at least two filters to use -s, or use it with -r
+    - You cannot separate with blank output, -s is incompatible with -n

 Filter types
-    Filters are firstly divided into three categories: filters, directories and NoDir A NoDir entry is a directory followed by a filter in the same parameter.
+    - Filters are firstly divided into three categories: filters, directories and NoDir
+    - A NoDir entry is a directory followed by a filter in the same parameter.
     The filters are classified using the following criteria:
         If the directory exists, then is a directory Elif the entry has directory separators inside, then is NoDir